smontanari/code-forensics/README.md

 [00:13:07] Finished 'commit-message-analysis' after 62 ms
 ```

-The analysis results can then be displayed in a word cloud diagram at the url given above.
+The results can then be displayed in a word cloud diagram at the url given above.

 ### Sample diagrams gallery
 <table>